Rat Queens: Publication history

 Writer Kurtis Wiebe described the series as a "love letter to my years of D&D (...) and fantasy" with a modern twist, and the concept as "Lord of the Rings meets Bridesmaids".
 Originally intended to be funded through Kickstarter, it was picked up by Jim Valentino at Image Comics a week before the funding campaign was to start.
 Rat Queens was intended to be published at a pace of ten issues per year, with two-month breaks between collections.

-Artist Roc Upchurch left the book after issue #8 and Image Comics announced that Stjepan Šejić would continue the series as artist beginning with issue #9 in February 2015, preceded by a special issue about the orc warrior Braga by guest artist Tess Fowler in January 2015.
+After artist Roc Upchurch was arrested on charges of domestic violence in November 2014, Wiebe announced that Upchurch would no longer be illustrating the series.
+Image Comics announced that Stjepan Šejić would continue the series as artist beginning with issue #9 in February 2015, preceded by a special issue about the orc warrior Braga by guest artist Tess Fowler in January 2015.
 After Šejić left the series in July 2015 for health reasons, Fowler continued the series as main artist, joined by colorist Tamra Bonvillain.

 In April 2016, Fowler left the title, and Wiebe paused work on it.
 In May 2016, Fowler wrote that Wiebe pushed her out to make room for Upchurch's return after the fourth arc.
 Wiebe denied this and said that the collaboration not working out creatively was the reason for Fowler's departure and the comic's hiatus.

 In July 2016, Wiebe announced that Rat Queens would continue as a webcomic.
 Early strips in this format would be drawn by Battlepug creators Mike Norton and Cecilia Dupuy.

 In November 2016, Wiebe announced that Rat Queens would return to print with a new series artist, Owen Gieni.

 On Reddit, Wiebe clarified that issue #16 (When Beards Collide, Part 1) would not be considered canon following the reboot.
 Apparently he found it too difficult to wrap that arc up and put the series back on track.
 He later found a way to reference #16 while writing #9 of the reboot series, but reiterated that #16 will not be collected.
 The reference is an Easter egg for those that read #16.

 Wiebe and Gieni ended their work as the series' writer and artist in March 2019, with issue #15.
 A new creative team of Ryan Ferrier (writer), Priscilla Petraites (artist), and Marco Lesko (colorist) resumed work on the series in June 2019.

 The storyline The God Dilemma ended the regular serialization of the series, but original creators Wiebe and Upchurch have announced they will be producing a graphic novel finale for the series tying up all remaining loose ends, giving the characters a true final send-off.
 This finale, titled Rat Queens: Sisters, Warriors, Queens was published in late September 2023, with Upchurch returning as its artist.